 The Thailand-Burma Railway Center is situated next to the Kanchanaburi War Cemetery.
 Arguably it’s the best source of information with regards to WWII in Thailand and the Death Railway.
 There are many videos, artifacts and interactive displays.
 The museum opens daily from 9am to 5pm, admission is THB150.

 Death Railway train

-A train journey from Kanchanaburi Station to Nam Tok will take app 2hr one way.
+A train journey from Kanchanaburi Train Station (next to the Don Rak war cemetery) to Nam Tok will take app 2hr one way.
 Trains leave at 6.07am and 10.35am.
 Of course you can always alight somewhere half way to return if you don’t want to go all the way to Nam Tok.
-Just make sure not to miss the viaduct at Wampo.
+Just make sure not to miss the viaduct at Wampo (also called Wang Pho).
 Sit on the left-hand side of the train when traveling from Kanchanaburi to Nam Tok as that is where the action is.
 One way journey is THB100 and you don’t need to reserve tickets, just buy them at the station kiosks.

 Kanchanaburi has its fair share of temples and some of them really differ from the usual Thai temple.
 Caves seem to be a re-occurring feature among the temples in Kanchanaburi.

 Wat Ban Tham.
 Up the stairs and into the dragon’s mouth you go.
 Wat Ban Tham is an interesting cave temple.
 Continue your walk beyond the main cave and up the 200m hill to find more caves and breathtaking views over the Mae Klong river;